 We encourage low-impact transport.
 This includes

-* making our box scheme deliveries and scrumping collections with a bicycle trailer or our ‘filibus’ carrier bike
+* making our box scheme deliveries and scrumping collections with Cargo bikes and our electric van with the help of ZED Waltham Forest

 * encouraging box scheme members to pick up their fruit and veg by public transport, on foot or bicycle, or to arrange a car share